© Crown copyright 2021

 5. Use cloud first

-Use public cloud first as stated in the government’s cloud first policy.
+Consider using public cloud solutions first as stated in the Cloud First policy.

 6. Make things secure